 ARTICLE IX.
 DISCIPLINE OF OFFICERS

 Section 1.
-If a district officer is alleged by the Governor or a majority of the District Board to be failing to perform his/her duties, the District Board shall give written notice of the alleged facts to the officer within thirty (30) days after such alleged failure is reported.
-The Governor shall appoint an Ad Hoc Committee of the District Board consisting of not less than three (3) Trustees which will have thirty (30) days within which to investigate the allegation and determine the matter at a meeting held within forty-five (45) days after the investigation is complete or as soon as reasonably possible.
-Written notice of the allegation, investigation, and meeting shall be given to the accused officer at least thirty (30) days prior to the meeting.
+If a district officer is alleged by the Governor or a majority of the District Board in writing to be failing to perform his/her duties, the District Secretary shall give written notice of the allegations to the officer within thirty (30) days after such alleged failure is reported, unless the allegations relate to the conduct of the District Secretary, in which case the notice shall be given by the District Governor.
+The Governor shall appoint an Ad Hoc Committee of the District Board consisting of not less than three (3) Trustees which will have thirty (30) days within which to investigate the allegation(s) and prepare a written report of the results of the investigation which shall be delivered to the District Board.
+The District Board shall then consider the report at a regular or special meeting to be held within forty-five (45) days thereafter

+If the allegation(s) regard the District Governor, the Immediate Past Governor shall appoint the Ad Hoc Committee; shall be empowered to call a special Board meeting, if necessary, to consider the investigation report; and shall preside at any Board meeting when the allegations are considered.

+A copy of the allegation(s), , a copy of the report of the Ad Hoc Committee, and written notice of the District Board meeting shall be given to the accused officer at least fifteen (15) days prior to the meeting.
 The accused officer shall be permitted to attend the meeting and present a defense.
-If the allegation(s) is sustained by no less than a two-third (2/3) vote of the entire board, the office shall be declared vacant and a new officer to fill such vacancy shall be elected or appointed forthwith as provided in these Bylaws.
+If the allegation(s) is/are sustained by no less than a two-third (2/3) vote of the entire board, the office shall be declared vacant and a new officer to fill such vacancy shall be elected or appointed forthwith as provided in these Bylaws.

 Section 2.